MP Estate Planning UK

 What is the first step in closing a trust?

-The first step is to review the trust deed to understand the specific requirements for terminating the trust, as outlined in the deed.
+The first step is to review the trust deed thoroughly to understand the trustees’ powers, any preconditions for termination, and the specific requirements for distributing assets and winding up the trust.

 How do I inform beneficiaries that the trust is being closed?